-For this Victorian property renovation, we refurbished the house and grounds to create a stylish contemporary home.
-Our client had lived in this house for many years and had seen it grow tired.
+For this Victorian property renovation in Bath, we refurbished the house and grounds to create a stylish contemporary home.
+Our client had lived in this house for many years and watched it deteriorate slowly.
 He wanted something comfortable but special and he embraced the challenge of a more avant garde interior design.

 Steve S, Fairfield Park, Bath